 CESMACH - Campesinos Ecológicos de la Sierra Madre Chiapas

-CESMACH's members have been able to pay off their debts and make necessary improvements to their homes, thanks to the higher price they receive for the coffee from Fair Trade sales.
-They now offer full pre-harvest financing for its members assuring farmers with the resources to produce high quality coffee.
+Many of CESMACH's members have been able to pay off their personal debts and make necessary improvements to their homes; thanks to the higher price they have receive from their Fair Trade Certified coffee sales.
+The organization now offers full pre-harvest financing for members, assuring farmers with the resources they need to consistently produce high quality coffee.

 CESMACH worked to ensure new plant resistance against climate change and rust.
 CESMACH invested $36,022 in insurance, producer nurseries, and the renovation of at least 450 hectares of coffee with rust-resistant varieties.

 In Chiapas, the availability of high quality, organic coffee makes for a competitive market.
 In order for CESMACH to offer a viable price for coffee, they returned $78,782 of the premium to their members.

 Various communities submitted proposals for social projects, and 3 were approved to execute with $7,324 of the Fair Trade premium.